Boeing: War profiteering

 The F-15S/SA jetfighters are one of the major combatants that Boeing has sold to the Saudi Arabia.
 The aircraft are heavily utilized in the Saudi-led intervention in the Yemeni civil war.

 The firm has been criticized for supplying and profiting from wars, including the war in Yemen where its missiles were found to be used for indiscriminate attacks, killing many civilians.
 In 2017 Boeing signed a deal with Saudi Arabia which included Saudi Arabia buying military aircraft and guided missile systems.
 Research has estimated Boeing made between $50 billion to $100 billion in revenue via Israeli weapons contracts from 2009 through 2022, in the years leading up to the Gaza war.

 In 2023, it was reported that Boeing sent 1,000 small diameter "smart" bombs for the first week of Israeli air attacks on Gaza, which were shipped from a US Air Force base by Israeli Air Force.
 During the Gaza war, Boeing's stock prices soared due to additional Israeli weapons contracts, while mass demonstrations sought to interrupt defense supplier summits and block shipments of weapons for the Israel Defense Forces at Boeing facilities in St. Charles, Missouri, Tukwila, Washington, and Gresham, Oregon, due to the mass violations of International humanitarian law committed by Israel.
 Students at Florida State University, University of Washington, Saint Louis University, University of Missouri–St. Louis, and Washington University in St. Louis called for their institutions to break partnerships with Boeing.

 In 2024, students on hunger strike at Brown University named Boeing among the list of corporations to divest from.
 Five protestors, in opposition to Boeing sales to Israel, were arrested on felony charges after blocking entrances to a Boeing facility in Heath, Ohio.
 The student union at Washington University in St. Louis passed a resolution calling on the university to divest from Boeing.

 Israel has used the Boeing manufactured GBU-39 Small Diameter Bomb during the Gaza war, including in bombings of a Rafah refugee tent camp, the Al-Sardi school, and the Al-Tabaeen school.

+Sanctions

+In December 2025, China has imposed sanctions on 10 individuals and 20 US defense companies, including a Boeing manufacturing facility.
+The measures include freezing assets in China and banning Chinese citizens and organizations from doing business with them.
+The decision comes after the US announced an $11.1 billion arms sale to Taiwan, the largest arms deal in history.